 Ms. Russo has served in many leadership positions for elementary, secondary and college associations and has been and will continue to be an advocate for a quality education for all.

-SHAWN CARSON was born and raised on Lafayette Avenue in the heart of Bedford Stuyvesant, just a few blocks away from the Bedford-Stuyvesant New Beginnings Charter School.
+SHAWN CARSON was born and raised on Lafayette Avenue in the heart of Bedford Stuyvesant, just a few blocks away from the Bedford-Stuyvesant New Beginnings Charter School and serves as Board Treasurer.

 Mr. Carson is a very seasoned mortgage lending professional possessing more than twenty years of real estate financing and sales experience.
 He has originated, underwritten, and/or closed over 1,000 residential and commercial real estate transactions that total in excess of $700 million dollars during his career in the mortgage industry.
 He also has an extensive network of real estate professionals, community advisors, and political figures who have a deep commitment to not only the Bedford-Stuyvesant neighborhood but specifically educating and cultivating the next generation of leaders from this community.
 With a focus on maintaining access to home ownership for current residents, Mr. Carson routinely conducts first time home ownership courses with local housing counseling agencies and organizes wealth building and preservation exercises throughout the Bedford-Stuyvesant and surrounding “Brownstone Brooklyn” communities.